MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Control whether online revocation checks (OCSP/CRL checks) are required.
-If Google Chrome can't get revocation status information, these certificates are treated as revoked ("hard-fail").
+If Microsoft Edge can't get revocation status information, these certificates are treated as revoked ("hard-fail").

-If you enable this policy, Google Chrome always performs revocation checking for server certificates that successfully validate and are signed by locally-installed CA certificates.
+If you enable this policy, Microsoft Edge always performs revocation checking for server certificates that successfully validate and are signed by locally-installed CA certificates.

-If you don't configure or disable this policy, then Google Chrome uses the existing online revocation checking settings.
+If you don't configure or disable this policy, then Microsoft Edge uses the existing online revocation checking settings.

   #### Supported features: